ConnorSweeneyDev/.config/readme.md

   then restart again.
 If you don't want one of the listed servers, dont include them or just run `:CocUninstall [SERVER]` after the first command.
 If a language you want is missing, you can find it [here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions).
-- Copilot &rightarrow; If you don't have a license for Copilot then don't include this plugin.
-If you do, then after following the pattern run `:Copilot setup` and follow the instructions.
+- Supermaven &rightarrow; If you don't have a subscription, you can still use it by running `:SupermavenUseFree` when prompted, otherwise you can follow the instructions to use it with a subscription.

 You can now add the `after\ftplugin` folder and any files inside it, which are used for language specific configuration;
 after that, don't forget to include `after\plugin\buffers.lua`.